DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-1-how-can-you-create-an-effective-learning-environment/autumn-week-6-ect-related-early-career-framework-strands.md

 ## Professional Behaviours

 _8h.
-Communicating with parents and carers proactively and making effective use of parents’ evenings to engage parents and carers in their children’s schooling._
+Communicating with parents and carers proactively and making effective use of parents' evenings to engage parents and carers in their children's schooling._

 _8n.
 Understanding the right to support (e.g. to deal with misbehaviour)._